Guim3/guim3.github.io/_posts/2017-03-17-All-you-need-to-know-about-GANs.md

 ### <a name="conditional-gans"></a> Conditional GANs

-**TL;DR:** GANs that use label information.
+**TL;DR:** these GANs that use extra label information.
 This results in better quality images and being able to control -- to an extent -- how generated images will look.

 Conditional GANs are an extension of the GAN framework.
 Here we have conditional information Y that describes some aspect of the data.
 For example, if we are dealing with faces, Y could describe attributes such as hair color and gender.
 Then, this attribute information is inserted in both the generator and the discriminator.